 Cyanobacteria Poisoning

-Although commonly referred to as blue-green “algae,” these organisms are not plants.
-Rather, they are bacteria—cyanobacteria, to be precise.
-Named for their bluish pigment, cyanobacteria are aquatic and photosynthetic, meaning they live in water and manufacture their own food.
-Overgrowth of cyanobacteria can color the water green or blue-green, ranging from pea soup to iridescent hues.
-In some cases, they may produce colors such as orange/red or yellow/brown.
-Some bacterial colonies float on the surface and, on windy days, may be blown into concentrated algae-like mats along the shore where it is easy for livestock or pets to reach them.
+Overgrowth of cyanobacteria can color the water green or blue-green, ranging from pea soup to iridescent hues, but colors may vary.
+Some bacterial colonies float on the surface and, on windy days, may be blown into concentrated algae mats along the shore where it is easy for livestock or pets to reach them.

 Where are cyanobacteria found?